 The second step in this process deals with the property associated with the debt.
 Ask yourself, did I receive any property as a result of this debt?
 There are two sub-steps to this issue.
 The first is, was the debt used to purchase property, and the second is ‘Do I still have possession of the property?’

 The most common example is an auto loan.
 Here money was lent to you to purchase a car.
-So the title had a lien on it and the car was the collateral.
-So in most cases, the answer to the primary question of property received because of the debt is yes.
+The title had a lien on it and the car was the collateral.
+In most cases, the answer to the primary question of property received because of the debt is yes.
 Some of the reasons for a no include:

 - Using a credit card to purchase consumables or a vacation.
 There is no physical property associated with the debt today.
 It is all long gone.